alaeschaik/fapchat-server/README.md

     cd fapchat-server/src

+To compile the server:

+    javac Server.java

-To run the server:
+To run the server listening on a specific port (default 8080):

-    java Server.java <port-number>
+    java Server <port-number>

 You should see the following output: